L&S Spoken-English Proficiency for Teaching Assistants: Policies and Procedures

 - Students with a score lower than 45 cannot perform instructional duties that require spoken English.

-The ESL Program administers the SPEAK Test on a regular basis.
 Contact the ESL Program at 263-3780 or consult the ESL Program web site for the SPEAK test schedule.